EliasOenal/verity/doc/cci.md

 consist exclusively of a single encrypted content field.

 ## Key distribution Cubes
-Key distribution Cubes contain encrypted symmetric key fields as well as an encrypted content field encapsulating an INTERPRETS cube reference field.
+Key distribution Cubes contain encrypted symmetric key fields, a nonce field, as well as an encrypted content field encapsulating an INTERPRETS cube reference field.
 They should also contain the sender's public key.

 Encrypted symmetric key fields contain a shared secret encrypted asymmetrically using the sender's public key and the recipient's private key.
 The shared secret